wygulmage/xmobar/readme.md

 - The "idle" AC state is selected whenever the AC power entering the battery is zero.

+### `BatteryN Dirs Args RefreshRate Alias`

+Works like `BatteryP`, but lets you specify an alias for the monitor other than "battery".
+Useful in case you one separate monitors for more than one battery.

 ### `TopProc Args RefreshRate`